 Marie-Soleil Provençal is interested in the involvement of materials as co-participants in contemporary art practice.
 Her work addresses the relationships that we have with our surroundings, an eco-system composed of humans and non-humans.
 She does so by integrating mundane materials such as concrete, matchsticks, hay, and second-hand furniture, into her sculptures and installations.
 She uses techniques of moulding or assembling to render complex ideas in their simplest form.

 Marie-Soleil Provençal is from Québec, Canada.
 She completed a Major in Fine Arts with Honours in studio practice at Bishop’s University in Québec and a Master in Fine Arts at NSCAD University in Nova Scotia.
-She has been a teaching assistant in sculpture, a technician in Fine Arts and an instructor in Visual Arts for the past few years from Québec to Newfoundland.
-More recently, she worked as a research assistant to explore alternative sustainable materials made from local resources such as seaweed, oyster shell, mushroom, and wood ash.
+She has been a teaching assistant, a technician and an instructor in Visual Arts for the past few years from Québec to Newfoundland.
+More recently, she worked as a research assistant to explore alternative sustainable materials made from local resources such as seaweed, oyster shell, and wood ash.

 PDF version of the CV (updated June 15, 2021)